tildesarecool/Tiny11PyEd/README.md

 ### 12 June 2024

 Only the two functions for taking in and processing the WIM output got most done today.
 Well one takes in the WIM info as a big string and converts that string to a lists of lists.
 The second function loops through the that list and prints out a menu to select to the OS.
 I still haven't gone through and  done all the if/else statements to use those menu items to actually select which OS.
 That will likely come next.

+### 13 June 2024

+I switched python edition to a new repo so I can save the fork repo for later.
+And made progress on the actual script, too.

 </p>